 Wherever you call it Live, European, World, National or even Make Music Day… 21st of June is all about Music!

-In Europe, Music Day or Fete de la Musique is also called Zene Unnepe, Giorti tis Mousikis, Festa della Musica or Praznik Glasbe and for more than 20 years, European partners of the I.N.P.O.
-European Association of the Music Day Organisers (EMDA) or AISBL Association Européenne des Organisateurs de la Fête de la Musique (in french) are collaborating, with a common goal: support the European Live Music Unity through Diversity!
+In Europe, Music Day or Fete de la Musique is also called Zene Unnepe, Giorti tis Mousikis, Festa della Musica, Wianki or Praznik Glasbe and for more than 20 years, European partners of the belgian based I.N.P.O.
+European Association of the Music Day Organisers (EMDA) / AI.S.B.L.
+Association Européenne des Organisateurs de la Fête de la Musique are collaborating, with a common goal: support the European Live Music Unity through Diversity!